Cerebras/online-normalization/online-norm/numpy/README.md

 #### Added

-- Added [activation clamping](LinkToActClampPaper) as an error checking mechanism (ecm) and make it the defualt ecm.
+- Added [activation clamping](LinkToActClampPaper) as an error checking mechanism (ecm) and make it the default ecm.